-When you surf the internet on an unsecured Wi-Fi network, anyone else using the same network can tap into what you’re doing and access your browsing habits and private information.
-Firstly, by encrypting your connections, a VPN secures your online activity against anyone trying to access it without your permission.
+When your users surf the internet on an unsecured Wi-Fi network, anyone else using the same network can tap into what they’re doing and access their browsing habits and private information.
+Firstly, by encrypting your users’ connections, a VPN secures their online activity against anyone trying to access it without permission.
 Secondly, a private connection improves security across private networks when users are connecting via a public or insecure Wi-Fi router.
 This is a particularly useful feature for organizations with employees working remotely, either from home or in a role that requires them to travel.
-Thirdly, VPNs should allow admins to set up granular access controls that restrict users from accessing areas of the network that they don’t need to.
+Thirdly, an enterprise VPN allows admins to set up granular access controls that restrict users from accessing areas of the network that they don’t need to.
 Some VPNs do this through internal gated networks, and some deploy it at an application level.
-A powerful VPN should also come with built-in firewalls to protect against viruses, hacks and other threats.
+A powerful VPN may also come with built-in firewalls to protect against viruses, hacks and other threats.

 Large enterprises require a high level of security, sometimes for thousands of users at once.
 It’s important that a business VPN is able to cater for this demand, as well as give the organization the tools it needs to be able to deploy and manage their VPN, and integrate it with other security resources.

 In this article, we’ll explore the top ten enterprise VPNs, which are designed specifically to protect corporate web connections.
 Each of these offers different features, including varied device compatibility, scalability, central management and activity management.
 We’ll give you some background information on the provider and the key features of each solution, as well as the type of customer that they are most suitable for.